 To sum it up

-When a plant is dying it is not one factor that is cause it but a combination of factors unless of course, the plant has contracted a disease.
-Generally repotting the plant helps, this will allow you to inspect the plant carefully to look for damage on the roots.
+When a plant is dying it is not one factor that is causing it but a combination of factors unless of course, the plant has contracted a disease.
+Generally repotting the plant helps, this will allow you to inspect the plant carefully to look for damage to the roots.
 The other thing while repotting is that some of the growth needs to be cut off, so cut off all the leaves that are yellow or brown.

 It is necessary to cut off structures of the plant that are practically useless as this will help the plant recover faster.
 At the same time, it will not have to spend time caring for part s of it that have already withered away.
 So, to answer the question of how to save a dying Dracaena?
 The solution is simple, be vigilant, and if there is nothing you can do to make things better repot the plant.